 Use email automation for this.
 Let’s explore a successful Christmas campaign from the beginning.

 If you send a single message on Christmas day, your email promotion is likely to get lost in a pile of others in an overcrowded inbox.
+Plus, a sizeable chunk of your audience won’t even be checking their emails anyway because of the celebrations.
 To prevent that, be proactive: send pre-Christmas messages to stay on the top in subscribers’ inboxes and their hearts and minds.

 Start creating a festive spirit at least a week before the holiday — for example, send season’s greetings, or thank your subscribers for their loyalty.

-This promotion creates a festive experience and grows anticipation.
+The email promotion below creates a festive experience and grows anticipation.
 Similar to an advent calendar, this email marketing campaign encourages readers to open their inboxes every day until Christmas to learn about new offers and discounts.
-Boosting opens that way makes the conversion rate rise as well.
+Boosting opens this way makes the conversion rate rise as well.

-When you come closer to the date, it’s time to send a Christmas message.
+When you approach to the date, it’s time to send a Christmas message.
 Your subscribers have probably opened the previous promotional emails, and now they expect you to make attractive holiday offers, discounts, and gifts.
 So, don’t disappoint them 😉

 You can prepare festive Christmas discounts, email-only deals, or exclusive offers for the most loyal customers.